blueywashere/narrow-one-zoom-tool/README.md

 A simple web extension that allows you to zoom in while playing Narrow One.
 Made with JavaScript.

-# How to Intall the Tool
+# How to Install the Tool

 1. Download **manifest.json** and **zoom.js** files:
 - To do so, head over to [this website](https://download-directory.github.io/)